Get the facts about links between alcohol, cancer, heart disease and other health harms.

 Alcohol use disorder

 Regularly drinking alcohol can reduce how it affects you, so you could end up developing a tolerance and drinking more to get the feeling you like.
-With increased use, you can develop alcohol use disorder.
+With increased use, you can develop alcohol use disorder (how we now describe “addiction” or “dependence” on alcohol).
 Drinking regularly can lead to professional, personal, financial, and legal problems, all of which can affect your health.
 In addition, mixing alcohol with other substances can also lead to unpredictable and/or harmful effects to your health.

 What other health risks are there?